Fully Lattice-Linear Algorithms: Introducing Fully Lattice-Linear Algorithms: Overcoming Limitations of and

 \section{Introducing Fully Lattice-Linear Algorithms: Overcoming Limitations of \cite{Garg2020} and \cite{Gupta2021}}

 In this section, we introduce fully lattice-linear algorithms that induce a lattice structure among all reachable states.
 While defining these algorithms, we also distinguish them from the closely related work in \cite{Garg2020} and \cite{Gupta2021}.
-Specifically, we discuss why developing algorithms for non-lattice-linear problems (such that the algorithms are lattice-linear, i.e., they induce a lattice in the reachable state space) requires the innovation presented in this paper.
+Specifically, we discuss why developing algorithms for non-lattice-linear problems (such that the algorithms are lattice-linear, i.e., they induce lattices in the reachable state space) requires the innovation presented in this paper.

 In \cite{Garg2020}, authors consider lattice-linear problems.
 Here, the state space is induced under a predicate and forms one lattice.
+Such problems, for a given suboptimal state, specify a set of nodes that must change their state, in order for the system to reach an optimal state.
 Such problems possess only one optimal state, and hence a violating node must change its state.
 The acting algorithm simply follows that lattice to reach the optimal state.

 Certain problems, e.g., dominating set are not lattice-linear (cf. the remark below \Cref{example:dominating-set-definition}) and thus they cannot be modelled under the constraints of \cite{Garg2020}.
+That is, the problem cannot specify for an arbitrary suboptimal state, a specific set of nodes that must change their state.
 Such problems are studied in \cite{Gupta2021}.
-An interesting observation on the algorithms studied in \cite{Gupta2021} is that they induce multiple lattices in a subset of the state space.
-For example, as presented in \Cref{figure:half-lattices-from-ds-example}, multiple lattices are induced in a subset of the state space, where the nodes form a (possibly suboptimal) dominating set.
+An interesting observation on the algorithms studied in \cite{Gupta2021} is that they induce multiple lattices in a subset of the state space (c.f. \Cref{figure:half-lattices-from-ds-example}).

 \textit{Limitations of \cite{Garg2020}:} From the above discussion, we note that the general approach presented in \cite{Gupta2021} is applicable to a wider class of problems.
 Additionally, many lattice-linear problems do not allow self-stabilization.
 In such cases, e.g., in SMP, if the algorithm starts in, e.g., the supremum of the lattice, then it may terminate declaring that no solution is available.
 Unless the supremum is the optimal state, the acting algorithm cannot be self-stabilizing.